Positivity and convexity in incomplete cooperative games: Conclusion

-We would like to conclude our paper with observations on a connection between partially defined cooperative games and cooperative interval games.
+We would like to conclude our paper with observations on a connection between incomplete cooperative games and cooperative interval games.
 This connection has not been mentioned in literature so far and we think it provides a nice bridge between the two approaches to uncertainty in cooperative game theory.

 We remind the reader that a \emph{cooperative interval game} is a pair $(N,w)$, where $N$ is a finite set of players and $w\colon 2^N \to \mathbb{IR}$ is the characteristic function of this game with $\mathbb{IR}$ being the set of all real closed intervals.
-We further set $v(\emptyset) := [0,0]$.
+We further set $v(\emptyset) \coloneqq [0,0]$.

 \begin{proposition} For a given incomplete game $(N,\mathcal K,v)$ and a set of its extensions $\mathcal E$, the associated lower game and upper game induce a cooperative interval game $(N,w)$ containing the set $\mathcal E$ of extensions of $(N,\mathcal K,v)$.
-Furthermore, this game is inclusion-wise minimal, i.e., for every $S \subseteq N$, there is an extension from $\mathcal E$ attaining the lower bound of $w(S)$ and an extension from $\mathcal E$ attaining the upper bound of $w(S)$. \end{proposition}
+Furthermore, this game is inclusion-wise minimal, i.e.\ for every $S \subseteq N$, there is an extension from $\mathcal E$ attaining the lower bound of $w(S)$ and an extension from $\mathcal E$ attaining the upper bound of $w(S)$. \end{proposition}

 We can also take another view-point.
 We can generalise the definition of incomplete game to the interval setting by allowing the partial game to be an interval game.
 We can then ask what are the extensions having some desired property, for example being selection superadditive interval games.
-Indeed, this aligns with the main motivation behind some of the results in~\cite{BH15} and~\cite{1811.04063}.
+Indeed, this aligns with the main motivation behind some of the results in~\cite{Bok2015} and~\cite{1811.04063}.

 We think that this is just the first step towards unifying both theories together.
 The fact that so far, no connection has been made between these two areas in literature seems surprising to us.
 Some of the issues raised here are work in progress.